gec/d3-traits/README.md

 chart.call( selection)
 ```

 Bottom chart can be any type of chart.
-The "brush" trait targets the top chart
+The **brush** trait is where the magic happens.
+When you select an area in the bottom chart, that time span is shown in the top chart.
 ```javascript
 var brushChart = d3.trait( d3.trait.chart.base, config)
    .trait( d3.trait.scale.time, { axis: "x1"})